phillipi/pix2pix/README.md

 ```

 ### Setup training and test data
-We require training data in the form of pairs of images {A,B}.
+We require training data in the form of pairs of images {A,B}, where A and B are two different depicitions of the same underlying scene.
 For example, these might be pairs {label map, photo} or {bw image, color image}.
 Then we can learn to translate A to B or B to A:

 Create folder `/path/to/data` with subfolders `A` and `B`. `A` and `B` should each have their own subfolders `train`, `val`, `test`, etc. In `/path/to/data/A/train`, put training images in style A. In `/path/to/data/B/train`, put the corresponding images in style B. Repeat same for other data splits (`val`, `test`, etc).